Cyber Security and Complex Software Systems

 - It builds upon foundations of mathematical logic and computational complexity, but takes into account the uncertainties and constraints of the operational environment.

-- The overall goal is to measurably improve the ability of complex software-intensive systems to meet the information-processing challenges of future naval systems.
+- The overall goal is to measurably improve the ability of complex computing systems to meet the information-processing challenges of future naval systems.

 The Cyber Security sub-program investigates and develops wide-ranging principles and techniques for continuously maintaining integrity, availability and confidentiality of information and information infrastructures, focusing on the software, the hardware and the network.

 - The program heavily emphasizes automation and autonomy in the cyber environment, preferring the human-on-the-loop paradigm over the human-in-the-loop, whenever possible.

 - The program seeks to establish an autonomic, secure and dependable informational infrastructure toward ensuring Navy’s mission successes.

 - Investigates principles, algorithms and methods.

 - Develops software and hardware engineering tools for achieving efficient, timely, robust and secure software executables.

 - It focuses on science for software construction, correctness and efficiency by revisiting software development and deployment methodology.